SERVIR-WA/GALUP/training/1_lu/modules/module2.md

+# Module 2 - Introduction to LUCIS-OPEN Tools for QGIS

+**What will you learn from this module?**

+- Get to know the function of each LUCIS-OPEN Tools for QGIS,
+- Be familiar with the parameters of Tools,
+- Process data with appropriate Tools.

+## 1. Tool Functions & Parameters

+- [Density of Line Features](https://github.com/SERVIR-WA/GALUP/wiki/Tools#density-of-line-features): Calculate the line density of each polygon, i.e., the total length of lines in a polygon divided by the total area of the polygon.

+## 2. Get to Know the Datasets

 | ID | File Name   | Data Format | Type    | Description  |
 |----|------------|-------------|---------|-----------------------------|
 | 1  | Gh_260_MMDA_WGS84         | vector      | polygon | Areas and Population of Ghana 2018                        |